Frequently Asked Questions

 Please refer to the National Referee link on the home page for specific details.

-How much do NISOA staff members and clinicians earn?
+How much do NISOA national executive staff members earn?

-NISOA is a volunteer organization.
-Staff members and clinicians volunteer their time.
+NISOA is a volunteer organization with three, part-time employee positions.
+Elected and appointed staff volunteer their time.
 They are reimbursed for travel, transportation, and lodging related costs.